-Please note: The content on this page is intended for users on Personal, Professional, and Business Plans.
-If you are on a Startup, Growth, or Scale plan, learn How to Use Transferable Environments instead.
+Please note: The content on this page is intended for users on legacy Personal, Professional, and Business Plans.
+If you are on a Startup, Growth, Scale, Agency, or custom dedicated plan, learn How to Use Transferable Environments instead.

 (Related article: Billing Transfer: Information for Clients)